 Detectives matched a discarded DNA sample from his home to evidence from the investigation.
 He lived not far from where some of the crimes occurred.

-It’s been more than 40 years since the Golden State Killer’s first recorded attacks, which began in and around Sacramento in Northern California.
-No suspects were caught or even identified in the case.
-Police only had minor details about his looks, along with a sketch from an almost-victim.
+It’s been more than 40 years since the Golden State Killer’s first recorded attacks, which began in and around Sacramento.
+No suspect was caught or even identified in the case.
+Police only had minor details about his looks, along with a sketch from a near-victim.

 When the Sacramento-area rapes were first being reported, it was always by women who were alone or with their children.
-But by 1977, a year after Jane’s attack, the list of victims had expanded to couples in their homes.
+But by 1977, the list of victims had expanded to couples in their homes.

-Police believe the East Area Rapist killed the Maggiores after the couple – who were walking their dog at the time – spotted him before he broke into a home in Rancho Cordova, California, just outside Sacramento, in February 1978.
+Police believe the East Area Rapist killed a couple walking their dog after they spotted him before he broke into a home in Rancho Cordova, California, outside Sacramento, in February 1978.
 Those were his first known homicides.

-That’s when a serial attacker began terrorizing Santa Barbara County, California – more than 300 miles south of Sacramento.
+Two months later, an attacker started terrorizing Santa Barbara County, California – more than 300 miles south of Sacramento.
 Police didn’t realize it at the time, but the attacker’s crimes fit the same pattern as Sacramento’s East Area Rapist.
-He attacked women and couples across Southern California from December 1979 to May 1986, and became known there as the Original Night Stalker.
+He attacked women and couples across Southern California from December 1979 to May 1986, and became known as the Original Night Stalker.

 CNN’s Stella Chan, Ray Sanchez, Elizabeth I. Johnson, Steve Almasy, Alanne Orjoux, Eliott C. McLaughlin and Jamie Crawford contributed to this report.